 The rain didn’t dampen us because we were under cover on the canoe but we missed some of the Tiffany blue water.
 The barge took us to visit the shallow lagoon, the sharks, rays and terns and then to a beach where you take a swim and a mudbath of coral shells.
 We also passed a turtle sanctuary and so many bures posted over the water.

 Our guide was the very image of Disney’s demi-god, Moana, but was beautifully spoken in French and English.

 We went past the Le Meridien bures on the water but we didn’t see any turtles.
-Still we were glad to hear someone was looking after the local turtles and an International hotel is looking after the sea turtles.
+Still we were glad to hear an International hotel is looking after the sea turtles.
 We went for the mud baths with the white coral mud, simply rejuvenating as you can see in the photo.

 The sun started to peek out of the clouds and still on the canoe with Moana we went to a motu or small atoll, which belonged to his Ukele playing uncle.
 We could have a swim, they gave us fruit and coconut in abundance and the best part would have to be the singing and ukele.